You already have exactly what you need

 She talked me into going to the hospital finally, where I found out that my hip had been fractured.
 I was stuck in bed for at least 5 weeks.

-I realized that I had to start moving online.
-Learning how to adapt to an online learning environment wasn’t the problem—it was getting myself out there so students could find me.
+It was a sign that it was time to move online.
+This was in 2017, but adapting to the online learning wasn’t the problem—it was getting myself out there so students could find me.
 This is what made me nervous.
 I had no idea how to market myself, and no one to help me get started.

 Little by little, I started creating a personal brand.
 One awkward video after another, I started building confidence in front of the camera.
 It never seems difficult until you’re facing that big black lens and you’re trying to find the best way to say something.

 I started a website just to share my passion and help others find useful ideas.
-I wanted my students to learn how to learn so they eventually wouldn’t need a teacher.
-For a while it was quiet…
+This was the birth of Sharp English.

 It’s not about killing yourself to make a living—it’s about crafting your expertise to find those that care and want to work with you.